 For other options and possible solutions, try contacting Apple Support and let them know about what you wanted to do.

 I hope that this how-to post has helped you one way or another.
 Please help us spread the word by sharing this post to your friends or people who may also have similar problems.
+And don’t forget to visit our Youtube channel for exciting tutorial and troubleshooting videos.
 Thanks for reading!